5 Step Guide to Considering Credit Insurance by a Credit Card Company

 Alternatives to Credit Insurance

 Credit insurance is not mandatory, you should not feel forced to buy it.
-Credit insurance covers is limited because it only helps you with the one credit card.
+Credit insurance covers are limited because it only helps you with the one credit card.
 If you are really worried about covering credit card costs due to disability, death or job loss, it may be a smarter financial move to consider other options that will let you control where the money gets spent if you need help.
 Credit insurance is limited to paying off a limited amount of debt with the creditor in question.
 Consider learning more about term life insurance, or disability which would give you more control of your finances.